-At European Union level, food supplements are covered by Directive 2002/46/EC relating to food supplements and which sets out harmonized rules for the labeling of food supplements, and introduces specific rules on vitamins and minerals in food supplements.
+At European Union level, food supplements are covered by Directive 2002/46/EC relating to food supplements and which sets out harmonized rules for the labelling of food supplements, and introduces specific rules on vitamins and minerals in food supplements.

-The ultimate aim is to harmonise the legislation across European Union Member State markets as well as to ensure that products are safe and labeled in such a way that consumers can make informed choices.
+The ultimate aim is to harmonise the legislation across European Union Member State markets as well as to ensure that products are safe and labelled in such a way that consumers can make informed choices.